-Face of America includes exceptional athletes from all backgrounds.
-Here are profiles of a few remarkable athletes who will be participating or who have ridden to Gettysburg in past years.
+Adventure Team Challenge Colorado includes exceptional athletes from all backgrounds.
+Here are profiles of a few athletes who have competed in past Challenges.

 In 2011 Carlos was introduced to adaptive sports by a fellow disabled Marine Veteran who encouraged him to take up cycling.
 This helped him rehabilitate quickly from a double knee replacement and in 2019, he logged over 18,000 Strava miles on his recumbent!
 It has also helped lose over 90 pounds he had gained as a result of medications.

 Among his most memorable miles each year are those with Face of America Gettysburg.
 “Face of America is my favorite event each year.
 World Team Sports has given me the opportunity to engage muscle memory that I once thought I had lost and enjoy a much better quality of life.”

 Leslie Kindling was born and raised in Pennsylvania where she played soccer and ran track and field while in school.
 Attending Case Western Reserve University in Cleveland, Ohio, Leslie was a member of the varsity soccer team for three years and earned nine All-American honors in track and field.
 She took up to rock climbing and triathlon while in graduate school at the University of Oregon.
 As a commissioned officer in the U.S. Navy, she maintains an active lifestyle with her primary athletic activities changing along with her duty station.
 She has competed running races from 55 meters up to 100 miles and three adventure races with World T.E.A.M. since 2016.